chartmogul/chartmogul-go/README.md

 * Create a new Pull Request

 * We recommend [`github.com/davecgh/go-spew/spew`](https://github.com/davecgh/go-spew/spew) for debugging data (reference documentation output done using this library).

+### Testing
+* Use `net/http/httptest` for mocking HTTP server directly, see file `generic_test.go` for examples.
+* For `integration_tests` against real API use `github.com/dnaeon/go-vcr` library.
+Be careful to remove your API credentials from fixtures before committing!
+If Import API App changes, re-record the affected integration tests (by deleting fixtures).

 ## Contributing